 If you notice that your shower drain is a bit smelly then you can use a mixture of vinegar and baking soda to clean it.
 Mix at a ratio of one part baking soda to two parts vinegar and pour into the drain.
 Let it sit for about half an hour and then flush it with hot water.

 When the rest of the shower is clean it is time to tackle the shower floor.
 If you find that the vinegar solution isn’t sufficient you can use the baking powder and vinegar solution to clean the shower floor as well.

 Now it’s time to tackle cleaning the toilet!
 To make your toilet extra sparkly and clean you can once again use vinegar and baking soda!
 Add about a cup of vinegar to the toilet bowl and use your toilet brush to mix it with the water.
 Next, add about a cup of baking soda to the water, followed by another cup of vinegar.
 You will notice the solution will fizz.
 Let this mixture sit for about 15 minutes to half an hour and then give your toilet a good scrub with the toilet brush.
 If needed you can let the mixture sit for longer before giving it another scrub and then flush.

 While the mixture is in the toilet bowl you can tackle the rest of the toilet.
 If you need to you can remove the toilet seat to get to any hard-to-reach places.

 How To Clean The Bathroom Sink

 Just like the shower drain, the bathroom sink can collect a lot of gunk over time.
 Everything from soap to toothpaste, to hair to makeup, can get caught up in the drain.
-As with the shower drain, you can use an old hanger or a Drain Millipede to remove anything that is caught in the drain.
+As with the shower drain, you can use an old hanger to remove anything that is caught in the drain.

 Once the drain is clear you can use the vinegar solution to clean the rest of the sink.
 Use an old toothbrush to help you clean around the taps.